 - 1. Provide sustained enforcement of statutes addressing occupant protection by contracting with law enforcement agencies for occupant protection enforcement overtime. - 2.
 Support the National seat belt mobilization, "Click It or Ticket," with specific overtime enforcement, and paid and earned media outreach based on data-driven demographic and geographic locations.
-LHSC will measure the Gross Rating Point average for the occupant protection campaign network buys and evaluate the paid media via attitudinal surveys. - 3.
-Provide technical assistance to local, parish, and state agencies, as well as organizations to conduct occupant protection programs. - 4.
-Conduct a comprehensive high-risk countermeasures program to reduce unrestrained fatalities during nighttime hours and to increase occupant protection usage rates in pickup trucks. - 5.
-Conduct a "Buckle Up In Your Truck" campaign with specific overtime enforcement, and paid and earned media outreach based on data-driven demographic and geographic locations. - 6.
-Provide safety belt restraints, child safety seat restraints, safety enforcement information, and educational materials to the public. - 7.
-Provide training opportunities to potential and existing child passenger safety (CPS) technicians and instructors. - 8.
-Provide training opportunity on providing safe travel for children with special needs. - 9.
-Maintain a CPS seat distribution program for low-income families. - 10.
-Conduct annual observational surveys on occupant protection usage, including a nighttime survey.
+LHSC will measure the Gross Rating Point average for the occupant protection campaign network buys and evaluate the paid media via attitudinal surveys.

+3. Provide technical assistance to local, parish, and state agencies, as well as organizations to conduct occupant protection programs.

+4. Conduct a comprehensive high-risk countermeasures program to reduce unrestrained fatalities during nighttime hours and to increase occupant protection usage rates in pickup trucks.

+5. Conduct a "Buckle Up In Your Truck" campaign with specific overtime enforcement, and paid and earned media outreach based on data-driven demographic and geographic locations.

+6. Provide safety belt restraints, child safety seat restraints, safety enforcement information, and educational materials to the public.

+7. Provide training opportunities to potential and existing child passenger safety (CPS)

+technicians and instructors.

+8. Provide training opportunity on providing safe travel for children with special needs.

+9. Provide training opportunities to potential and existing CarFit instructors and provide CarFit events and education to the public.

+10. Maintain a CPS seat distribution program for low-income families.

+11. Conduct annual observational surveys on occupant protection usage, including a nighttime survey.

 Note: Multiple funding sources are provided for some projects listed below.
 The LHSC will utilize the appropriate funding source as applicable to the program area.
-Other occupant protection projects are included in other program areas such as Police Traffic Services, Community Traffic Safety Program, and Young Driver Traffic Safety Program.
+Other occupant protection projects are included in other program areas such as Police Traffic Services,

+Community Traffic Safety Program, and Young Driver Traffic Safety Program.